-Then when your child approaches you, you can move into a time-in.
-Sometimes kids just need a chance to feel.
-In this case, you are saying, yes you can have space to feel.
+When your child approaches you, you can move into a time-in.
+Kids just need a chance and the space to feel.
+In this case, you are saying: Yes!
+You can have space to feel.
 Check back in after a few minutes.

-Giving unending validation and acknowledgment at times like this can backfire, potentially even enable the tantrum or escalation of emotion.
+Giving unending validation and acknowledgment at times like this can backfire, potentially even enabling the tantrum or escalation of emotion.

 You can still acknowledge your child’s emotions while giving them a chance to regulate themselves.

-You also make a note that they need attention, you make sure to do that later that day — have some quality one-on-one time and reconnect.
-But right, now, it’s okay to give them space to regulate.
+You also make a note that they need attention, and you make sure to do that later that day — have some quality one-on-one time and reconnect.
+But right now, it’s okay to give them space to regulate.

 Example 3 – You Need Space to Regulate Your Own Feelings:

-There are two key elements that will make a Feeling-Break a fantastic learning tool for kids:
+Two key elements make a Feeling-Break a fantastic learning tool for kids:

-The difference from a time-out is that you don’t ignore your child, you simply ask them to pause.
-You don’t tell your child to ‘calm-down’, you tell them to take the time to feel their feeling.
-The difference from a time-in is that you always look for the root emotion under the behavior first, you allow space when needed by you or your child, and you include a time-break for reflection.
+The difference from a time-out is that you don’t ignore your child.
+You simply ask them to pause.
+You don’t tell your child to ‘calm-down’; instead, you tell them to take the time to feel their feeling.
+The difference from a time-in is that you always look for the root emotion under the behavior.
+First, you allow space when needed by you or your child and include a timed break for reflection.